-- Brittle nails become even more common as you go through menopause.
-It is thought that this is due to the way reduced estrogen levels affect the nail plate – the structure that controls the formation of your nails
+Yes.
+Brittle nails affect about 20% of people overall, and women are twice as likely to experience them than men.
+Brittle nails become even more common as you go through menopause.
+This is likely due to the way reduced estrogen levels affect the nail plate, which is the part of your body that controls the formation of your nails.

 Read more about the stages of menopause.